 Zak: Can you start out by describing Revenue River?

-I am responsible for the sales enablement practice, which includes areas such as CRM implementations, creating sales collateral and sales process development and coaching.
+I am responsible for the sales enablement practice, which includes areas such as CRM implementations, creating sales collateral, sales process development, and coaching.

 Zak: You recently had a customer move to NetSuite for CRM.
 Can you share the background around that?